metcalfc/nord-hugo-theme/README.md

 - 🔗 Support for X/Twitter, YouTube, and BlueSky embeds
 - 🏷️ Support for tags and categories
 - 📄 Custom shortcodes for various content types
+- 📑 Optional Table of Contents via shortcode or front matter

 ## Installation